Syria's Assad says he certain to defeat rebels

 Rebels have used bombs and mortars to hit government-controlled areas where they are unable to push in with infantry.

-In Homs, video posted on the Internet by opposition activists showed an explosion blasting a fireball hundreds of metres (yards) into the air.
+A huge explosion hit the central city of Homs on Thursday in a neighbourhood inhabited mainly by Alawites - the same sect as Assad - blasting a fireball hundreds of metres (yards) into the air, video posted on the Internet by opposition activists showed.

-Residents in the area said the explosion in Wadi a-Dhahab was a rebel attack on a weapons cache.
+Residents in the area said the explosion was a rebel attack on a weapons cache.
 One said the sound of multiple explosions could be heard for over an hour as munitions were detonated.

+They said the attack hit a sports hall in the district of southeastern Wadi al-Dhahab, which the army has taken over.

-Rebel sources in Homs said the attack was caused by a surface-to-surface "Grad" missile.
-They would not say which rebel group fired it.
+A rebel in Homs said that the attack was caused by a surface-to-surface "Grad" missile.
+He would not say which rebel group fired the missile.

 Reuters cannot independently verify reports from Syria due to severe reporting and security restrictions.